$\widehat{Z}$ and Splice Diagrams

-We now give several remarks on the interpretation of this result and its relation to previous works.
-Seifert manifolds have often been used as examples for exploring interesting phenomena for $\Zhat(q),$ e.g. \cite{CCFGH18,MT21,CFS20,CCFFGHP22,Sug22}.
-Our theorem gives a very easy-to-use formula that can be used to check many conjectures, such as connections with logarithmic vertex algebras in Section \ref{sec:spectrum}.
+We now give some remarks on interpreting this result and its relation to previous works.
+Seifert manifolds have often been used as examples for exploring interesting phenomena for~$\Zhat(q)$, e.g., \cite{CCFGH18,CCFFGHP22, CFS20, MT21, Sug22}.
+Our theorem gives an easy-to-use formula that can be used to check many conjectures, such as connections with logarithmic vertex algebras in Section~\ref{sec:spectrum}.

-The reduction theorem can be thought of as an analogue of the reduction procedure of N\'emethi \cite[p.
-364]{Nem22} which has been developed in a large generality.
-Indeed, the substitution in the proof is the analogue of the reduction to the (unique) node.
-It is natural to proceed in this direction for more general graphs, which will be developed in future work.
-A clue toward a more general reduction was already presented in \cite{BMM20} for certain $H$-shaped graphs.
-It however relies on a specific form of the graph and the theory of splice diagrams provides a natural framework for generalizing these computations.
+The reduction theorem can be considered an analogue of the reduction procedure of N\'emethi \cite[p.~364]{Nem22}, which was developed in greater generality.
+It is natural to proceed in this direction for more general graphs and try to obtain more general reduction theorems for $\Zhat_{\sigma} (q)$ invariants.
+A clue toward a more general reduction was already presented in \cite{BMM20} for $H$-shaped graphs with exactly 6 nodes.
+Splice diagrams provide a natural framework for generalizing these computations for any plumbing.

 The function $f_0(t)$ is a ``symmetrized and inverted version'' of the univariate Poincar\'e series of the splice type singularity defined by the splice diagram.
 For Seifert manifolds, those are complete intersections of Brieskorn type \cite{Neu83}.
-The fact that the function \ref{eq:seifert} reminds various previous functions assigned to Brieskorn homology spheres (rather than $\Q-$homology spheres) is a reflection of it.
-Following \cite{GMP16,AM22}, we can also identify the function $f_0(t)$ with the Borel transform of the perturbative expansion in complex Chern--Simons theory; its singularity structure is the central element of the resurgent analysis.
+Following \cite{AM22,GMP16}, we can also identify the function~$f_0(t)$ with the Borel transform of the perturbative expansion in complex Chern--Simons theory; its singularity structure is the central element of the resurgent analysis.
 Indeed, as explained in the Introduction, $Z_0$ is a very natural object from the viewpoint of complex Chern--Simons theory and resurgent analysis.
-Unfortunately, in general it lacks integrality and many other important properties, e.g. is not expected to admit a categorification, whereas $\Zhat$ (and, possibly, $\Zhat'$) enjoy these properties.
-Our discussion here seems to suggest that for the latter the role of the Borel plane is played by the Poincar\'e series of the corresponding splice type singularity.
+Unfortunately, it generally lacks integrality and many other important properties, e.g., it is not expected to admit a categorification, whereas $\Zhat_{\sigma}(q)$ enjoy these properties.
+Our discussion here seems to suggest that for the latter, the role of the Borel plane is played by the Poincar\'e series of the corresponding splice-type singularity.
 It would be interesting to explore this further.